-What if the complaint is justified?
+8.6 What if the complaint is justified?

-Where the complaint is found to be justified, the Head of Human Resources (or nominee) shall advise the Director on the appropriate course of action.
+Where the complaint is found to be justified, the Chief Officer - People and Organisational Development (or nominee) shall advise the Director on the appropriate course of action.
 Legal advice may also be necessary if the actions of the selection panel render the Council vulnerable to employment tribunal proceedings.

-Keeping a record
+8.7 Keeping a record